-- This is a hill race, which means uphill and downhill, with exception of the start there are no flat sections - The race involves a variety of underfoot conditions - In accordance with hill race guidelines, all runners MUST follow the exact race route - Route Map Below - Follow the blue line to the top and return by the same route. - There will be NO water on the course only at the start/finish - The race route is 8km/5miles - Height gained 345m - Duration if walked 90 minutes - Main changes to the route will be marked with red and white tape but please refer to race map in advance of starting so you know where to go - The race official will leave the top of the hill ONE HOUR after the start of the race and walk down the race route to check all is clear
+- This is a hill race, which means uphill and downhill, with exception of the start there are no flat sections - The race involves a variety of underfoot conditions - In accordance with hill race guidelines, all runners MUST follow the exact race route Route Map Below Follow the blue line to the top and return by the same route. - There will be NO water on the course only at the start/finish - The race route is 8km/5miles - Height gained 345m - Duration if walked 90 minutes - The route will be marked and have marshals at points but please refer to race map in advance of starting so you know where to go. - The race official will leave the top of the hill ONE HOUR after the start of the race and walk down the race route to check all is clear

-2022 Games Programme of Events
+2023 Games Programme of Events